Keio University

 Shinichi Yamaguchi

-Other : Associate Professor, Center for Global Communications, International University of Japan
+Associate Professor, Center for Global Communications, International University of Japan

 Keio University alumni.
 Specialization: Social Informatics, Econometrics

 To respond to these changes, I use econometric methods to study the impact of technological evolution on human behavior and social structures.
-Beyond issues on social media, I cross-sectionally handle diverse themes such as the impact of the spread of generative AI and cybernetic avatars on society, the strategies of platform companies, youth and technology, and new economic laws and business models in the era of data capitalism.
+Beyond the various issues on social media, I cross-sectionally handle diverse themes such as the impact of the spread of generative AI and cybernetic avatars on society, the strategies of platform companies, youth and technology, and new economic laws and business models in the era of data capitalism.
 In the Moonshot Research and Development Program, I am examining from a social science perspective how advanced technologies such as cybernetic avatars will change our lives and what determines technology acceptance, looking ahead to the future in 2050.

 *Affiliations and titles are as of the time of publication.